mu-editor/mu/README.rst

-    make publish-test - publish the project to PyPI test instance. make publish-live - publish the project to PyPI production. make docs - run sphinx to create project documentation. make translate - create a new messages.pot file for Mu related strings. make translateall - as with translate but also containing all API strings.
+    make publish-test - publish the project to PyPI test instance. make publish-live - publish the project to PyPI production. make docs - run sphinx to create project documentation. make translate - create a messages.pot file for translations. make translateall - as with translate but for all API strings.

 Before contributing code please make sure you've read CONTRIBUTING.rst.
 We expect everyone participating in the development of Mu to act in accordance